 Note: The nature of this course incorporates both offensive and defensive movements, and these actions are accepted as part of the class.
-Even though this is course is listed as an intermediate course, there will still be introductory elements with emphasis placed on executing proper skills and movements, but there will be more contact.
-Excessive force, violence, or aggression, however, are not required or expected and will not be tolerated.
+However, this is an introductory course with the emphasis placed on executing proper skills and movements and not the contact itself.
+Excessive force, violence, or aggression are not required or expected and will not be tolerated.